 SHIPBREAKERS OF CHITTAGONGAdd to Cart Add to Lightbox

-BANGLADESH CHITTAGONG MADHOM BIBIR HAT OCT00 - Labourers carry onto land any loose fittings from a recently beached ship.
-Doors, furniture and bathroom fittings fetch good prices on local markets and add to the income of the ship-breaking entrepreneurs who are primarily concerned with recycling the scrap metal...Several thousand labourers work on one medium-sized (50,000 ton) ship for a period of around three months, until it is completely dismantled and taken apart. ..Since Bangladesh does not possess mineral resources such as iron ore, it works out more cost-efficient to employ a large army of day-labourers to recycle the scrapped ships rather than to import ore.
-On average, a labourer can expect to earn a little more than 1 US Dollar per day...jre/Photo by Jiri Rezac..© Jiri Rezac 2000..Contact: +44 (0) 7050 110 417.Mobile: +44 (0) 7801 337 683.Office: +44 (0) 20 8968 9635..Email: email@example.com.Web: www.jirirezac.com..© All images Jiri Rezac 2000 - All rights reserved.
+BANGLADESH CHITTAGONG MADHOM BIBIR HAT OCT00 - 7 labourers carry a huge steel block through the mud.
+It is to be attached to giant pieces of metal cut loose from the ship's body - which will winch it on land for further dis-assembly...Several thousand labourers work on one medium-sized (50,000 ton) ship for a period of around three months, until it is completely dismantled and taken apart. ..Since Bangladesh does not possess mineral resources such as iron ore, it works out more cost-efficient to employ a large army of day-labourers to recycle the scrapped ships rather than to import ore.
+On average, a labourer can expect to earn a little more than 1 US Dollar per day...jre/Photo by Jiri Rezac..© Jiri Rezac 2000..Contact: +44 (0) 7050 110 417.Mobile: +44 (0) 7801 337 683.Office: +44 (0) 20 8968 9635..Email: firstname.lastname@example.org.Web: www.jirirezac.com..© All images Jiri Rezac 2000 - All rights reserved.

 - © Jiri Rezac 2000 Jiri Rezac